ibm-cloud-docs/security-compliance/getting-started.md

 ## Monitor for and prove compliance
 {: #prove-compliance}

 Ensuring that all of the teams in your organization are adhereing to best practices and external regulations or laws at all times can be a time consuming process.
-With the Posture Management component of the {{site.data.keyword.compliance_short}}, you can continuously monitor the available resources in your environments and create an inventory that can be used as part of an audit.
+With the Posture Management component of the {{site.data.keyword.compliance_short}}, you can scan the available resources in your environments on a schedule and create an inventory that can be used as part of an audit.
 As part of the scan, the {{site.data.keyword.compliance_short}} validates your configurations against a predefined set of control implementations called goals before calculating a compliance score.
 Your score can help you to know which issues that you need to address first.
 Then, when you're ready, you can download a detailed evidence report that you can provide to internal stakeholders or external auditors.

 To start monitoring compliance, choose whether to create and install a collector or provision a managed one.